Mixed Signals

 Planning for the Future

-By Alexander Schmitz Today I sent my daughter off to her first day of toddler “school.”
-This new phase will be her first time leaving the house for the whole…
+Today I sent my daughter off to her first day of toddler “school.”
+This new phase will be her first time leaving the house for the whole day on a…

 Read More

-By Frank ManninoThose of you that are soccer fans will get the pun.
-As a young lad in high school, I was a mediocre student for reasons that I won’t…
+As a young lad in high school, I was a mediocre student for reasons that I won’t get into, but could be a whole other discussion.
+When I got to…

 Read More